The Excel F.INV.RT function calculates the inverse of the (right-tailed) F Probability Distribution for a specified probability.

 This gives the result 3.555555556.

-Further details and examples of the Excel F.Inv.Rt function can be found on the Microsoft Office website.
+For further details and examples of the Excel F.Inv.Rt function, see the Microsoft Office website.

 If you get an error from the Excel F.Inv.Rt function this is likely to be one of the following: